 Data Insights

-Systems Change Lab identifies 4 targets toward which to track progress.
+Systems Change Lab assesses progress made toward targets across 4 outcome indicators.
 Click a chart to explore the data.

-Systems Change Lab identifies 6 factors that may impede or help spur progress toward targets.
+Systems Change Lab identifies 6 enablers and barriers that may help spur or impede change.
 Click a chart to explore the data.

 Progress toward targets

-Systems Change Lab tracks progress toward 4 targets. target.
+Systems Change Lab tracks progress made toward targets across 4 outcome indicators. outcome indicator.
 Explore the data and learn about key actions supporting systems change.

 Material footprint per capita